veerrajukakarla434/vrk-core-java-programming/CoreJava_Interview_Questions.md

    * **Frame data:** – All symbols corresponding to the method is stored here.
 In the case of any exception, the catch block information will be maintained in the frame data.

+**4. PC Registers:** – Each thread will have separate PC Registers, to hold address of current executing instruction once the instruction is executed the PC register will be updated with the next instruction

+**5. Native Method stacks:** – Native Method Stack holds native method information.
+For every thread, separate native method stack will be created.

 ```java